forestgrape/coronavirus/4_immunological/immune_system.md

     * If an organism is physically damaged, the immune system handles the displaced cells and initiates repair mechanisms.

-> *On Defining the Immune System:* Earlier the immune system definition was  "targeting things recognized to be unwanted", however this definition falls short since the immune system usually adapts the interactions.
-An often given definition is fighting pathogens or even more specific producing antibodies against pathogens.
-These actions are subsets of the mechanisms of the immune system as defined here.
+> *On Definitions of the Immune System:* Earlier the immune system was defined as "targeting things recognized to be unwanted".
+To goal was to generalize the often given definition: The immune system fights pathogens or even more specific producing antibodies against pathogens.
+However all these definition fall short since the immune system usually adapts and redirects the interactions and the goal is to prevent damage not to limit interactions.
+The latter two definitions also fall short since e.g. fighting cancer is a task of the immune system, though cancer cells are not (classical) pathogens.

 * The immune system gives 'immunity' to damage from interactions but usually does not prevent interactions.
 E.g. regarding pathogen infections the immune system reduce the pathogens just enough they don't do damage but no more or are even beneficial.
 There are some rare pathogens which nearly always do damage, but the vast majority of live forms interactions are only harmful in specific situations and often life forms find ways to work together for mutual benefit.

 * *The immune system is pragmatic and efficiency focused*:
   * the immune system usually is minimalist and does just as much to prevent harm but no more.
   * the immune system can redirect interactions to mutual benefits.

   > Else life forms on todays earth would be busy fighting and couldn't spend time on cooperating and creating.